Shawn L. Peterson

-Shawn Peterson is a Shareholder at McAndrews and a patent attorney who specializes in a variety of patent law areas.
+Shawn Peterson is Of Counsel at McAndrews and a patent attorney who specializes in a variety of patent law areas.
 He began his practice as a patent agent at McAndrews and continued practicing as a patent agent while attending law school at Arizona State University.

 Shawn’s practice includes obtaining patent protection for clients by drafting patent applications and prosecuting patent applications before the U.S. Patent and Trademark Office.
 Shawn also has experience with a variety of patent analysis activities, including claim interpretation, patent infringement analysis and patent validity analysis.
 He has further experience in assisting clients with identifying patentable inventions.

 Shawn’s experience encompasses a broad range of technologies, including telecommunications, computer hardware and software, user interface technology, digital and analog control, Internet and cable content delivery, power electronics, electric machines, sensor technology, robotics, electromechanical systems, computer simulation, electronic gaming and a number of manufacturing technologies.

 Prior to becoming a patent agent, Shawn held a variety of engineering roles for Motorola, Inc. beginning as an Advanced Manufacturing Engineer with the Motorola Government Electronics Group in 1991.
 For the next three years Shawn worked with advanced manufacturing processes, including robotics, automated solder pasting equipment, automated parts placement equipment, vision inspection systems, laser soldering systems, and IR and wave soldering systems.
 He also participated in concurrent engineering design-for-manufacturability efforts.